-As well as a range of brand-new features, PHP 7 came with drastically improved performance when compared to PHP 5.6.
-Zend Technologies, the engine behind PHP, ran performance tests on a variety of PHP applications to compare the performance of PHP 7 vs PHP 5.6.
-These tests compared requests per second across the two versions of the popular scripting language.
-This relates to the speed at which code is executed, and how fast queries to the database and server are returned.
+These tests compared requests per second across the two versions of the popular scripting language, analysing the speed at which the code was executed, and how fast queries to database and server where returned.

-WordPress and Drupal are content management systems (CMS) that run on PHP.
-These applications are used for personal or corporate blogs and websites, and between them they host over 25% of the websites on the internet.
+WordPress and Drupal, two of the most popular content management systems that run on PHP, are used worldwide for everything from personal blogs to massive corporate websites.
+Between them, they host over 25% of all websites on the internet!

-The performance of WordPress 3.6 on PHP 7 was improved significantly compared to WordPress on PHP 5.6, with 112% more requests per second on PHP 7.
-And WordPress 4.1 executed 95% more requests per second on PHP 7 compared to PHP 5.6.
+The performance of both WordPress 3.6 and 4.1 on PHP 7 were improved significantly when compared to WordPress sites on PHP 5.6.
+For WordPress 3.6, Zend observed 112% more requests per second, and 95% more requests on WordPress 4.1.

-For Drupal, there are similar performance improvements on PHP 7 vs PHP 5.6.
-Drupal 7 on PHP 7 runs 73% faster, with 316 requests per second compared to 182 requests per second on PHP 5.6.
+Similar performance improvements were found on Drupal sites running off PHP 7 rather than 5.6.
+It was found that Drupal 7 runs 73% faster on PHP 7, with 316 requests per second compared to 182 requests per second on PHP 5.6.

-A sort of ‘code template’, a PHP software framework is used to increase efficiency of PHP application building.
-Instead of starting to build each application from scratch, a software framework gives the developer a scaffold around which to build their PHP application.
+A sort of ‘code template’, a PHP software framework is used to increase the efficiency of PHP application building.
+Instead of building each application from scratch, a software framework gives the developer a scaffold around which to build their PHP application.
 Software frameworks are made even more efficient with PHP 7.
-Laravel on PHP 7 serves 70% more requests per second than Laravel on PHP 5.6, and Zend Framework on PHP 7 serves 95% more requests per second than on PHP 5.6.
-This makes it even quicker for developers to build applications, and requires less server space to do so.
+Laravel on PHP 7 serves 70% more requests per second than Laravel on PHP 5.6.
+And Zend Framework on PHP 7 serves 95% more requests per second than on PHP 5.6.
+This makes it even quicker for developers to build applications and requires less server space to do so.

 Ecommerce on PHP 7

-Again, there are significant performance improvements when running Magento on PHP 7 compared to PHP 5.6.
-There is a 30% lower memory consumption with Magento on PHP 7, which means that one server can serve over three times as many user requests.
+Once again, significant performance improvements were observed when running Magento on PHP 7 when compared to PHP 5.6.
+Memory consumption is reduced by 30% when running Magento on PHP 7, meaning that a single server can serve up to three times as many user requests!

-Homepage requests per second are improved by 68% on PHP 7, and catalogue requests per second are improved by 112% when compared to PHP 5.6.
+Homepage requests per second were also improved, witnessing an increase of 68% on PHP 7.
+Plus, catalogue requests per second improved by 112% compared to Magento sites running PHP 5.6.